adamsilver/fdpb/05-an-inbox.md

 ## Success Messages

-When the user submits the form, the selected emails will disppear from their inbox.
-When an action has been completed, telling users that it has been completeed a respectful thing to do.
-Not doing so leaves users to wonder what happened, if at all.
+When the user submits the form, the selected emails will disappear from the inbox.
+When an action has been completed, telling users that it has been completed is the respectful thing to do.
+Not doing so leaves users wondering what happened, if anything.

 In chapter 1, “A Registration Form”, we designed and constructed an error summary panel that resides at the top of the page.
 A success message needs a similar treatment with a couple of tweaks.